Malachi Chapter 1 Summary

 Discussion Questions for Malachi, Chapter 1

-1. If God sent you a letter which specifically said, “I have loved you!” would you doubt that love, question it, or would you know how true His statement is?
+1. If God sent you a letter that specifically said, “I have loved you!” would you doubt that love, question it, or would you know how true His statement is?
 Do you know that God loves you?
 Do you know why God loves you?

 2. The people's response to God's “I have loved you” (NASB1995) is, “How have you loved us?”
 This is the first of several questions in Malachi that show the reader the heart of the people and how far it was from God.
 Have you ever questioned God's love?
 While we won't often or ever vocalize a question like that to God, sometimes we may feel deeply that it might be true.
 If you have ever asked God that question or thought it, what were the circumstances that led you to ask Him that?
 Did you find an answer?
 What was it?
-How can we be sure that even in the most trying of circumstances or worst of moments, that God truly does love us?
+How can we be sure that even in the most trying of circumstances or the worst of moments, God truly does love us?

-5. The second question the people ask is in verse 7 and they ask, “How have we defiled you?”
+5. The second question the people ask is in verse 7, and they ask, “How have we defiled you?”
 How had the people defiled the Lord's work or the place of His presence?
 Why is what they did such an evil?

 10. The chapter ends with God saying, “My name is feared among the nations” (NASB1995).
 Another translation reads, “My name is to be feared among the nations.”
-What does it mean to “fear God,” or “fear God's name”?
+What does it mean to “fear God” or “fear God's name”?
 How does this relate to how the people are acting before God?

 Key Words/Phrase